Why Tableau? (click to expand)

 - I am a huge fan of Cole Knaffic’s Storytelling with Data book series.
 She has offered much of the series exercise materials to the learning community here.
 If you liked the “Big Idea Worksheet” shown in this week’s session, you can download it here.

 - Assignment A: Have a try visualizing another Makeover Monday dataset.
-Makeover Monday 2/29/21 (MoM 2021/W9) – Women Representation in EU Parliaments.
+Makeover Monday 8/29/22 – Military Budgets.
 Click here to review some of the submissions on Twitter, here to view the Watch Andy Kriebel Viz session for this dataset, and here for the Viz Review.

 - Assignment B: Bullet Charts.
 In my opinion, Bullet Charts are the most generally insightful chart type that has been invented in the last hundred years.
 To my regret, I do not have time to teach them in this workshop!
 For your Assignment B, find 3 tutorials (Tableau help files, public blogs or public videos) that explain what they are and how to create them in Tableau.

 - Optional: Itching to grow your Tableau muscles a bit more?
 Try your hand with this dataset while following this workshop workbook.